Published on 15/05/18 in Reading

 “Good morning,” the guardians told me.

-“Good morning,” I replied, amused at the fact that in my own country I am usually mistaken for a tourist.
+“Good morning,” I replied, amused by the fact that in my own country I am usually mistaken for a tourist.

 The book GREECE, The Dance of the Seas is due to be published soon.